3ll3d00d/vibe/docs/install.rst

   * choose option 2 to change your password
   * choose option 7 and enable both ssh (so you can login remotely) and i2c (so it can talk to your MPU6050)

-6) if you have more than 1 rpi then oonsider `renaming your pi`_
+6) if you have more than 1 rpi then consider `renaming your pi`_
 7) (Optional) Configure your rpi for `passwordless ssh access`_
-8) Connect to your `wireless network`_, the instructions below should work for an rpi3 user (TBD whether this is how an rpi zero w works)
+8) Connect to your `wireless network`_, the instructions below are tested on the rpi3

   * open `/etc/network/interfaces`, it should contain::